- Bluetooth 5.0.

 Plus, if you want you can pair your Flybuds with multiple devices at once, although when paired to two devices Flybuds will play audio on mono instead of stereo.

-Firstly let me say the Tribit Flybuds retail for £59.99 from Amazon.
+Firstly let me say the Tribit Flybuds retail for £59.99 from the UK and also from the US site.
 For that you get a pair of great sounding and comfortable earbuds, with excellent battery life.
 You get 6 hours with the buds, then another 30 hours of top-up with the case, which acts as your mobile charger when you are away from a USB port.
 That’s a total of 36 solid hours of music.

 An ergonomic fit, the Bluetooth 5 protocol and a great training partner in the gym.
 The Tribit Flybuds are well worth a look.